UA-Homelab/AzureBlog/content/posts/bicep-use-outputs-from-past-deployments.md

 ## How to use past deployment outputs

-After some frustrating time searching for a solution, I was thinking that probably the deployments (that you can see on subscripions and resource groups) are probably also just ARM-Resources and should be able to be defined as existing resources in templates.
-It turns out, this was the solution!
+After some frustrating time searching for a solution, I was thinking that probably the deployments (that you can see on subscripions and resource groups) are also just ARM-Resources and therefore it should be possible to define them as existing resources in templates.

-You can basically just add any deployment as an existing resource to your bicep file and then access all output values, that have been defined.
-So you have to start with
+It turns out that this was the solution!
+You can just add deployments as existing resources to your bicep file and then access all output values, that have been defined.
+Here is an example:

 ``` bicep